ceeflames/flix/README.md

 # flix
- A netflix landing Page and Sign Page.
+ A Netflix landing Page and Sign Page.